-When Jeff Waters (of Canadian metal band Annihilator) was working on his latest album, he wanted a way to compare and reconfigure his many boutique amplifiers and cabinets without the lengthy process of manually swapping cables.
-Accurate comparisons between the different combinations were near impossible and the time taken between setup changes interrupted his workflow.
-Our design solution allowed Jeff to sit in his control room sweet spot and configure his collection in seconds; he was achieving in a morning what had often taken up to two days.
+When preparing for a new album, guitarists really need a fast and reliable way to compare and reconfigure their many amplifiers and cabinets without the lengthy process of manually swapping cables.
+Accurate comparisons between the different combinations are near impossible and the time taken between setup changes interrupts workflow.
+Our design solution to this problem allows the guitarist and producer to sit in the control room sweet spot and remotely configure the amp collection in seconds; they can achieve in a morning what had often in the past taken up to two days or more.

 The DACS HeadLine allows you to connect 8 amplifiers and 4 speaker cabinets.
 From there, you can select any connected amplifier and route it to a speaker or, if desired, two speakers simultaneously.

 The HeadLine automatically detects whether loudspeakers are connected and only allows you to select channels which have speakers connected.

 The HeadLine is packaged as two 1U rack enclosures.
 The first unit houses the user interface for the guitarist or engineer and the second unit is a relay switching box that sits next to the amplifiers.
 The units connect with a standard RJ45 network cable for easy routing and cable management.

 The digitally-controlled relay switching ensures amp loads are maintained and the guitar input is muted during switching.
 The illuminated switches on the user interface indicate clearly which amp and speaker(s) are selected.

 The HeadLine selector unit has 12 illuminated buttons, 8 red and 4 blue.
 The red buttons are for selecting guitar amplifiers and the blue for selecting loudspeaker cabinets.
 The loudspeaker connections are continuously monitored.
 This ensures that there is a functioning loudspeaker present and there is no short or open circuit.